A. O. Scott: Television

 In 2006 and 2007, Scott served as a guest critic on Ebert & Roeper during Roger Ebert's absence due to thyroid cancer.

 Between 2002 and 2014, Scott made 15 appearances on Charlie Rose, where he predicted the Academy Award winners and spoke about recently released films.
 He often appeared alongside David Denby of The New Yorker and Janet Maslin of The New York Times and guest-hosted the program on a number of occasions.

 On August 5, 2009, it was announced that Scott, along with Chicago Tribune critic Michael Phillips, would take over hosting duties on At the Movies from Ben Lyons and Ben Mankiewicz, who would no longer be involved with the show.
 Scott and Phillips began their duties when the show started its new season on September 5, 2009.
 The show was canceled after one season due to low ratings, concluding its run in August 2010.

 Academia

-Scott is a professor of film criticism at Wesleyan University.
+Scott was a professor of film criticism at Wesleyan University.
+As of 2023, he is no longer listed as being on the faculty at Wesleyan.

 Preferences

 Favorites

-In a 2009 interview with Rotten Tomatoes, Scott named the following five films as his favorites of all time.